pds-technology/devkit-c/README.md

 Download the code from BitBucket.
 It is suggested that the destination directory be C:\Projects.
 The App.Config configuration file defines a Key named "ROOT_FOLDER" which has the value "C:\Projects".
 Change this value if you prefer a different folder, but it is highly-recommended not to alter the other file linkages.

 ###The created source_master folder contains the following sub-folders:

-* Doc - Contains the Energistics schemas
+Doc - Contains the Energistics schemas.

-* Source: Contains the following folders:
+Source - Contains the following folders:

 *  Devkit:  The original Devkit.
 *  DevKitGenerator: This is where the Devkit java classes can be found.